LeahFusari/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  asdgfas
+  You will need to install node.js
   ## Usage
-  asdgf
+  Onec Node.js is installed then type node index in the command line and answer the prompts.

   ## Contributing
-  asdg
+  none
   ## Tests
-  asdgfa
+  none
   ## Questions
-  If you have any questions about this projects, please contact me directly at safd.
-You can view more of my projects at https://github.com/dsfga.
+  If you have any questions about this projects, please contact me directly at email@email.com.
+You can view more of my projects at https://github.com/LeahFusari.